TanvirOnGH/scriptorium/readme.md

 - [nph](https://github.com/arnetheduck/nph) - An opinionated code formatter for Nim, following the great tradition of black, prettier, clang-format and more.

+### Lua

+- [StuLua](https://github.com/JohnnyMorganz/StyLua) - An opinionated code formatter for Lua, inspired by by the likes of prettier.

 ## Notable mentions

 - [magika](https://github.com/google/magika) - A novel AI powered file type detection tool that relies on the recent advance of deep learning to provide accurate detection.